-July 5 Nari Bena samaga Jasaya saha

-One of the greatest stage play written and directed by Dayananda Gunawardena.
-Venue: Elphinstone Theater, Calombo

-10. Time: 3.30pm, 6.45pm
+July 5 Nari Bena samaga jasaya saha One of the greatest stage play written and directed by Dayananda Gunawardena.
+Venue: Elphinstone Theater, Colombo 10.
+Time: 3.30pm, 6.45pm

+July 5

+and prosperity.

+0

+July 26

-'Sokari' is a new version of an old Sri Lankan folk drama that has been adapted from the rural traditions of Shanthikarmas, performed to the goddess Paththini to seek fertility and prosperity.
-Venue: Elphinstone Theater, Colomba 10.
-Time: 3.30pm, Tickets: Rs.3,000, Rs.2,500, Rs.2,00
+'Sokari' is a new version of an old

+Sri Lankan folk drama that has been

+adapted from the rural traditions of Shanthikarmas, performed to the goddess Paththini to seek fertility

+Venue: Elphinstone Theater, Colombo 10.
+Time: 3.30pm.
+Tickets: Rs.3,000, Rs.2,500, Rs.2,00